 Get a sense of the jungle and visit the MacRitchie Reservoir in the Central Catchment Nature Reserve in the early morning.
-This loop hike over boardwalks and on gravel paths over forest covered hills is excellent for spotting exciting wildlife, from monitor lizards and turtles to flying lemur and stingrays.
+This loop hike over boardwalks and on gravel paths over forest-covered hills is excellent for spotting exciting wildlife, from monitor lizards and turtles to flying lemurs and stingrays.

-We took a bus to one of the entrances of the park, but since it is a loop hike, you can for instance also start from the Macritchie Reservoir bus stop or take a Grab there.
-We did this hike on a Sunday morning in October 2021.
+You can take a bus to one of the entrances of the park, but since it is a loop hike, you can for instance also start from the Macritchie Reservoir bus stop or take a Grab there.

 Tips for MacRitchie Reservoir Hike